 - Terrain: All levels!

-- Best For: Skiiers or snowboarders looking for an affordable option with less crowds
+- Best For: Skiiers or snowboarders looking for an affordable option with fewer crowds

 - Where to Stay near Brighton Resort: Brighton Lodge offers private rooms for as low as $155 or dorms for $139, with discounts for multi-night stays.
 You’ll be right next to the slopes to ski in and out as you please – and even do a little night skiing.
 The rustic lodge is cosy and surprisingly affordable – sure, it’s not luxurious, but as far as value goes, staying right at a ski resort for this price is fantastic.
 Oh, and did we mention breakfast is included?